-Notemachine applied for permission on 28 March, saying that the ATM will not impact on the modern shopfront or interfere with the historic fabric.
-It will leave adjacent features and structures untouched.
-Not only will it not adversely affect the surrounding Conservation Area, but it will ‘preserve and enhance’ the existing building.
+Notemachine applied for permission on 28 March, saying that the ATM would not impact on the modern shopfront or interfere with the historic fabric.
+It would leave adjacent features and structures untouched.
+Not only would it not adversely affect the surrounding Conservation Area, but it would ‘preserve and enhance’ the existing building.

 The photograph below shows that preservation and enhancement of the modern shopfront in more detail.